aws/aws-toolkit-vscode/CONTRIBUTING.md

 If you are contribuing visual assets from other open source repos, the source repo must have a compatible license (such as MIT), and we need to document the source of the images.
 Follow these steps:

-1. Use a separate location in this repo for every repo where images are sourced from, in the form `third-party/resources/from-<BRIEF_REPO_NAME>`.
+1. Use a separate location in this repo for every repo/organization where images are sourced from
 1. Copy the source repo's licence into this destination location's LICENSE.txt file
 1. Create a README.md in the destination location, and type in a copyright attribution: